 For Community Organizations

-Step 3: If you are interested in having students volunteers from the MU Community Work Study Program, complete the Community Service Learning Agreement Form and fax or email it to our office at 717-871-7634 or firstname.lastname@example.org.
+If you are interested in hiring students volunteers through the MU Community Work Study Program, complete the Community Service Learning Agreement Form and fax or email it to our office at 717-871-7634 or firstname.lastname@example.org.
 Click here for information about the MU Community Work Study Program.

 Service-learning: when students provide service directly related to the course and the professor has assigned reflections that help the student make the connection between learning objectives and the experience.
 Students may only be available for the specific time the professor requires.
 Relationships with faculty may result in an on-going relationship that will meet long term needs for your organization.
 The students will have the accountability of this being an academic experience that may be a required part of the course, in lieu of a paper or extra credit.